CatherineDavidson/Sports-Performance-Monitoring/README.md

 ---

 ## Developers
-Meet the brilliant minds behind Sports Monitor, each bringing unique expertise to this innovative project.
-Vaibhav Sharma and Sania Begum collaborated as Full Stack Developers, contributing to both frontend and backend functionalities.
-Catherine Davidson specialized in frontend design, ensuring an intuitive and visually appealing user interface.
+The Sports Monitor project is the result of the combined expertise and efforts of three outstanding individuals, each bringing their unique skills to the table.
+Vaibhav Sharma was the driving force behind both the frontend and backend development.
+He was responsible for the entire backend architecture, including database design, API development, and authentication and authorization, ensuring the platform's functionality and security.
+Vaibhav also contributed significantly to the frontend, integrating the user interface with the backend seamlessly.
+Sania Begum, a fellow Full Stack Developer, focused on the React frontend, playing a crucial role in the development of key components and ensuring a smooth, responsive user experience.
+Lastly, Catherine Davidson brought her expertise in UI/UX design, making sure that the application not only functioned well but also provided an intuitive, visually appealing interface.
+Together, these three brilliant minds created Sports Monitor, a powerful and user-friendly platform that reflects their hard work and collaborative spirit.

 ## Team Profiles